tulgardinc/zigzag/README.md

 Currently a toy project and insecure.

 # Todo
-- [ ] Shutdown server nicely when C-c
+- [x] Shutdown server nicely when C-c
-- [ ] Sanitize request when serving directories
+- [x] Sanitize request when serving directories
-- [ ] Comments and docstrings
+- [x] Comments and docstrings
 - [ ] Multithreading
 - [ ] Support for all HTTP methods
 - [ ] Support state injection to endpoints
 - [ ] Support route parameters
-- [ ] Handle HTTP errors as zig erros from endpoints
 - [ ] Support for all response codes
 - [ ] Automatically configure headers for the response
 - [ ] Support compression